 Here's how to modify the food size and texture of finger foods depending on your baby's age.

-While delicious on their own, these baby pancakes are the perfect vehicle for all kinds of toppings:
+While delicious on their own, these banana oat pancakes are the perfect vehicle for all kinds of toppings:

-- A thin layer of peanut butter, almond butter, or seed butter.
+- A drizzle of creamy peanut butter, almond butter, or any nut or seed butter of choice

-- Honey (NOT for babies under one year of age) or little maple syrup - recommend waiting until 2 years of age to introduce added sugars.
+- Honey (NOT for babies under one year of age) or a drizzle of maple syrup - recommend waiting until 2 years of age to introduce added sugars.

 Easy Breakfast Ideas for babies